 - brain cancer

-- electrical injuries
+- an electrical injury

-- are damaged by drugs
+- are damaged by illegal drug use

 - are inflamed